ajdinkomic/ipsuma-website/README.md

 # Ipsuma

 ### Description
 This is one of my earlier college projects in Web development subject.
-IT is a static website for a fictional software company named Ipsuma.
+It is a static website for a fictional software company named Ipsuma.
 The content is written in the Bosnian language.

 ### Landing page header screenshot
 ![Landing page screenshot](/img/screenshot.png)